freylax/hakyll-dir-list/README.md

 * `page-id`          part of the generated id, if not given the base name of the file
 * `page-order`       give an ordering key for sorting in the current directory level, if not given the `page-id` will be used

+For a more fine grained control the tags which are used are configurable for each level of the menu.

 ## Example
 See the example for an illustration of usage.